jannat-tumpa/jannat-tumpa.github.io/_pages/index.md

 ---

-I am a 3rd year Graduate Student pursuing PhD in Computer Science at Marquette University located in Milwaukee, Wisconsin.
-Besides, I am current working as Graduate Assistant at my university.
-My Research interest includes Mobile Health and Computing as well as Medical imaging.
+I am a Ph.D. candidate (4th year) in Computer Science at Marquette University located in Milwaukee, Wisconsin.
+Besides, I am currently working as a Graduate Research Assistant Under supervision of [Dr. Sheikh Iqbal Ahamed](http://www.mscs.mu.edu/~iq/) at [Ubicomp Lab, Marquette University](http://ubicomp.mscs.mu.edu/).

+My Research focus includes mHealth, Medical Imaging, Deep Learning, Explainable AI, and Behavioral Sceince.
+For my Ph.D. dissertation, I am developing a community telemedicine framework  with Explainable Retinal Assessment model and Self-Management Support to prevent vision loss from diabetes.
+To know more about my research, click [here](/research).

-Other than academic stuffs, I am passionate about women empowerment and have worked for co-founding ACM-W student chapter and serving as Graduate consultant.
-This chapter is working to reduce gender gap in tech.
+Other than academic works, I am passionate about women empowerment and have worked for co-founding ACM-W student chapter at Marquette with a vision to contribute in the agenda of reducing gender gap in tech and I am serving as Graduate consultant there for last 2 years.